Multi-tool: Folding multi-tools

-In 1983 Tim Leatherman sold his first "Pocket Survival Tool", larger and more robust than a pocket-knife-based tool, and incorporating a set of needle-nosed pliers in a butterfly knife-style mechanism.
+In 1983, Tim Leatherman sold his first "Pocket Survival Tool", larger and more robust than a pocket-knife-based tool, and incorporating a set of needle-nosed pliers in a butterfly knife-style mechanism.
 Too large for most pockets, it came with a belt pouch.

 Other multi-tools

 Other multi-tool functions include a hammer, LED light, lighter, tape measure and an assortment of screwdriver bits.

 Multifunction tools may be specialized for use in certain activities.
-Cyclists may carry a folding tool with multiple screwdriver bits or wrenches to allow adjustment of bicycle fasteners during a ride, or for repairing a broken chain.
+Cyclists may carry a folding tool with screwdriver bits or wrenches to allow adjustment of bicycle fasteners during a ride, or for repairing a broken chain.
 For sport fishermen, a specialized multitool may combine common functions such as cutting fishing line, crimping weights, removing hooks or opening split rings.
 A specialized multitool may be used for adjustment, cleaning or minor repair of a firearm in field use.
-The advantage of a multitool is saving weight and space over a set of individual tools to perform the same functions.
+Since 2007, the repair of smartphones and electronic devices has become a prominent application for multi-tools.